adrianjhpc/cirrus-website/docs/index.md

 ---
-layout: page
+layout: section
+title: Cirrus Documentation
+summary: Find out how to make best use of Cirrus
 ---

-# Cirrus Documentation

 ## Cirrus User Guide

 The Cirrus User Guide is currently hosted on Readthedocs: